mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 ### Alpha diversity

-Let\'s start our analysis by analyzing the alpha diversity of the 24 samples.
-First we will generate collector\'s curve of the [ Chao1](chao) richness estimators and the [ inverse Simpson](invsimpson) diversity index.
+Let's start our analysis by analyzing the alpha diversity of the 24 samples.
+First we will generate collector's curve of the [ Chao1](chao) richness estimators and the [ inverse Simpson](invsimpson) diversity index.
 To do this we will use the [collect.single](collect.single) command.
-Also, because there are 704 sequences in this sample, let\'s only spit data out every 5 sequences:
+Also, because there are 704 sequences in this sample, let's only spit data out every 5 sequences:

     mothur > collect.single(shared=stool.final.an.shared, calc=chao-invsimpson, freq=5)